blokks/legacy-docs/src/content/custom-themes/animations.md

   transform: scale3d(0.9, 0.9, 1);
 }
 ```
 You can configure your `animation` by setting its sub-properties.
 This lets you tweak the timing, duration, and other details of how the animation sequence should progress.

-Find out [more about CSS animation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) in the MDN documentation.
+Find out [more about CSS animation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).

 ![Image: Animating modals & alerts](http://animating-modals.gif)